Tilt Series Setup Dialog

 Run series in two directions from

-Turning on this option will result in a bidirectional series that starts at the angle indicated in the text box, tilts up to the angle in the Start at text box (now labeled Tilt to), returns to the starting angle, and tilts to the ending angle.
+Turn this option on for either a bidirectional or a dose-symmetric series.
+A bidirectional series will start at the angle indicated in the text box, tilt up to the angle in the Start at text box (now labeled Tilt to), return to the starting angle, and tilt to the ending angle.
 If you want the series to start at an intermediate angle and go through zero degrees in the first segment, you must put an angle of the right sign in the text box (the same sign as the ending angle).
 The program will take a lower magnification 'anchor' image at the starting angle before it starts, and then realign to this image when it returns to the starting angle.
 Another special feature of this acquisition method is that if an image that is too dim is encountered at a high tilt in the first part of the tilt series, the first part will be ended and the second part begun automatically.
 By default, this happens if the angle is at least 55 degrees or within 5 degrees of the Tilt to angle, settings that can be adjusted in the Tilt Series Batch Policies dialog box.

 Return with Walk Up

 By default, the program will return to the starting angle of a bidirectional series by tilting back in steps and restoring the stage position and image shift at which the anchor was taken, with adjustments for backlash if possible.
+(Tilting in steps is probably needed only for side-entry holders and can be bypassed by setting the SerialEM property 'TSStepForBidirReturn' to 100.
+In that case, if a slower speed is desired for the return, the property 'TSSpeedForOneStepReturn' can be set with a speed factor.)
 However, if Return with Walk Up is checked, it will use the Walk Up task to return instead, but it will still realign to the anchor.
 This option should be used only if necessary.
 Particularly in Low Dose mode, there is some risk of failed correlations in the Walk Up procedure, as well as a risk that the position has already gotten off in the last few tilts.
 In fact, when the first part of the series is ended because of a dim image, the program assumes that the position is compromised and returns with steps even if Walk Up was selected.
 The main reason for using Walk Up would be if it is too difficult to get an anchor image with a large enough field of view.

 Magnification for anchor